futoin/core-js-ri-eventstream/README.md

 **Kind**: static method of [<code>PollService</code>](#PollService)
 **Returns**: [<code>PollService</code>](#PollService) - instance
+**Note**: Chunk event count is lower then protocol permits by default as there is
+      a typical amount 64K futoin message limit.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |